Accredited Summer Study Abroad Programs in Florence, Italy

 Studio Classes:

-These hands on courses meet every day for a total of 90 contact hours.
+These hands-on courses meet every day for a total of 90 contact hours.
 Studio courses combine practical lessons, in-class demonstrations, and slide presentations.
 When possible students go on-site to work or visit exhibits or museums of relevance to the subject being studied.
 All courses require outside work and in-class critiques, both group and individual.
 Advanced studio courses may require written assignments and many require students to keep a sketchbook.

 Grading and Evaluation: